Graduation and Congregations

 Transcripts for degrees awarded based on assessments modified as a result of COVID-19 will include brief wording explaining that the candidate undertook alternative assessments, and provide a link to a fuller explanation of the nature of the assessment, hosted on the CamData website.

-Further copies may be ordered once this service is available again.
-A service that allows you to access your official transcript electronically remains in place.
-This subscription service to Digitary allows you to share documents on-line with other organisations such as employers or other educational institutions.
-Degree certificates are now available digitally via your CamSIS Self-Service or Digitary.
+A subscription service to Digitary allows you to share documents such as your official transcript on-line with other organisations such as employers or other educational institutions.
+Degree certificates are also available digitally via your CamSIS Self-Service or Digitary.
 Further information is available here https://www.cambridgestudents.cam.ac.uk/your-course/graduation-and-what-next/degree-certificates-and-transcripts/academic-transcripts

 Jet Photographic offers St John’s College specific certificate frames.
 These are available direct from the photographer at https://jetphotographic.com/showphoto.php?id=470050813.
 You may wish to purchase these now ahead of receiving your certificate in upcoming weeks.